pietrop/pietrop.github.io/categories/blog/2017-03-31-fellowship-review.md

 ---
 layout: post
-title: "Reflections on 2016 Knight-Mozilla Fellow"
+title: "Reflections on the 2016 Knight-Mozilla Fellow"
 description: "A sort of 'year in review' or the Knight-Mozilla fellowship I did with the Vox Product team."
 permalink: "/fellowship2016.html"
 date: "2017-03-31"